All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Knowing what to avoid is just as important as knowing what to look for.
 Here are the warning signs.

 No third-party testing available.
-If a vendor cannot or will not provide certificates of analysis (COAs) from an independent lab, walk away.
+If a vendor can't or won't provide certificates of analysis (COAs) from an independent lab, walk away.
 Legitimate sellers are proud of their test results and make them readily available.
 In-house testing only (no independent verification) is a yellow flag at minimum.

 Suspiciously low prices.
 Quality peptide synthesis is expensive.
 The equipment, raw materials, quality control, and regulatory compliance all cost money.
 If someone is selling BPC-157 at a fraction of what reputable sources charge, they're cutting corners somewhere.
 You get what you pay for.

 "Research use only" labels.
-This phrase means the product has not been manufactured under the quality standards required for human use.
+This phrase means the product hasn't been manufactured under the quality standards required for human use.
 Research-grade peptides may have lower purity, unknown contaminants, and no sterility testing.
-They are not intended for injection.
+They aren't intended for injection.
 Compounded medications from licensed 503A pharmacies are prepared under human-use standards.

 Vague or missing labeling.
 Legitimate products clearly state the peptide name, quantity, lot number, expiration date, and pharmacy information.
 Missing or vague labeling suggests the product wasn't made under proper pharmaceutical controls.